Economy of Sri Lanka: Overall balance (BOP)

+Skilled labour force

+Sri Lanka has a well-established education system that has successfully created a vast supply of skilled labour.
+Sri Lanka's population has a literacy rate of 92%, the highest literacy rate in South Asia.
+Information technology literacy of the urban sector population is 39.9 per cent and people around the country use web-based job boards to find skilled employment together with other sources such as newspapers and government gazette.
+In Sri Lanka, all persons above the age of 15 of either gender are identified as the working-age population.
+In the fourth quarter of 2017, Sri Lanka had an unemployment rate of 4.2 percent and is shown to reduce gradually over the years.

 Major companies

 Sri Lanka has developed several multi-national companies and international brands.
 The most notable conglomerate include Cargills, John Keells Holdings, Hayleys, LOLC Holdings, and Carson Cumberbatch.
 The largest apparel companies are MAS Holdings and Brandix.
 While LAUGFS Holdings is a notable company in the energy sector.
 A well-known hospitality conglomerate is Aitken Spence.
 Dilmah is a well-known tea brand.
 While consumer goods brands include Ceylon Tobacco Company, Elephant House, DCSL, CBL, and Maliban.

 Global economic relations

 Exports to the United States, Sri Lanka's most important market, were valued at $1.8 billion in 2002, or 38% of total exports.
 For many years, the United States has been Sri Lanka's largest market for garments, receiving more than 63% of the country's total garment exports.
 India is Sri Lanka's largest supplier, with imports worth $835 million in 2002.
 Japan, traditionally Sri Lanka's largest supplier, was its fourth-largest in 2002 with exports of $355 million.
 Other important suppliers include Hong Kong, Singapore, Taiwan, and South Korea.
 The United States is the 10th-largest supplier to Sri Lanka; US imports amounted to $218 million in 2002, according to Central Bank trade data.

 A new port is being built in Hambantota in Southern Sri Lanka, funded by the Chinese government as a part of the Chinese aid to Sri Lanka.
 This will ease the congestion in Sri Lankan ports, particularly in Colombo.
 In 2009, 4456 ships visited Sri Lankan ports.